PaigeM89/Elmish.DragAndDrop/README.md

 # Elmish.DragAndDrop

+**This library is in BETA**

+Every minor update could contain a lot of breaking changes to the API.
+While upgrading to stay up to date is probably helpful, only do so if you have the time to fix things.

 ## How To Use

 1. At the scope you'll define the `DragDropContext` (see next step), add a `DragAndDropModel` to your model, and a `DragAndDropMsg` to your messages.